 How do I apply for the Commonwealth Bank Complete Access Account?

 You can apply for the Complete Access Account online if you have found that the features fit in with your lifestyle.
-Before clicking “Go to Site” to access the online application, check to see if you are able to meet the eligibility requirements:
+You can visit Commonwealth Bank website to access the online application, check to see if you are able to meet the eligibility requirements:

 - Minimum age.
 Applicants for this account must be at least 16 years of age.